Sound-Horizon-Agnostic Inference of the Hubble Constant and Neutrino Mass from BAO, CMB Lensing, and Galaxy Weak Lensing and Clustering: Summary

 The Hubble tension, and attempts to resolve it through new ingredients in early-Universe physics, motivate efforts to measure $H_0$ without relying on a model for the sound horizon $r_d$ or calibrating supernovae.
 In this work, we combined CMB lensing measurements from ACT, \textit{Planck}, and SPT-3G with the DES Year-3 $3\times2$-pt galaxy weak lensing and clustering correlations, DESI DR2 BAO, the CMB acoustic scale angle $\theta_{\star}$, and PP SN data, while treating $r_d$ as a free parameter.

-With a conservative prior on the amplitude of primordial fluctuations $A_s$, we find $H_0 = 70.03 \pm 0.97$~km/s/Mpc when fixing the neutrino mass sum to its minimal value $\Sigma m_\nu = 0.06$~eV.
-This is $2.1\sigma$ below the SH0ES Cepheid-based distance-ladder measurement~\cite{Riess:2021jrx} and $2.4\sigma$ above the \textit{Planck} $\Lambda$CDM value~\cite{Rosenberg:2022sdy}, consistent with alternative distance-ladder determinations~\cite{Freedman:2024eph}.
+With an informative prior on the amplitude of primordial fluctuations $A_s$, we find $H_0 = 70.03 \pm 0.97$~km/s/Mpc when fixing the neutrino mass sum to its minimal value $\Sigma m_\nu = 0.06$~eV.
+This is $2.1\sigma$ below the SH0ES Cepheid-based distance-ladder measurement~\citep{Riess:2021jrx} and $2.4\sigma$ above the \textit{Planck} $\Lambda$CDM value~\citep{Rosenberg:2022sdy}, consistent with alternative distance-ladder determinations~\citep{Freedman:2024eph}.
 Allowing $\Sigma m_\nu$ to vary increases the uncertainty in $H_0$, but still yields a sub-3\% $r_d$-agnostic constraint of $H_0 = 73.9 \pm 2.2$~km/s/Mpc.

-Forecasts combining future CMB lensing data from a Simons-Observatory-like experiment, a next-generation $3\times2$-pt dataset, the completed DESI BAO program, $\theta_{\star}$, a future SN sample, and a conservative $A_s$ prior predict $\sigma(H_0) \simeq 0.67$~km/s/Mpc.
+Forecasts combining future CMB lensing data from a Simons-Observatory-like experiment, a next-generation $3\times2$-pt dataset, the completed DESI BAO program, $\theta_{\star}$, a future SN sample, and an informative $A_s$ prior predict $\sigma(H_0) \simeq 0.67$~km/s/Mpc.
 This is comparable to the precision of full-\textit{Planck} CMB analyses, demonstrating that the sound-horizon-agnostic approach can deliver an independent and competitive test of the need for new physics at recombination.

-Although our Gaussian prior on $A_s$ was deliberately conservative, encompassing the parameter space allowed by modified recombination models with higher $H_0$, it will be valuable to explore whether future tomographic clustering and weak-lensing data from Vera Rubin LSST~\cite{LSSTDarkEnergyScience:2018jkl} and \textit{Euclid}~\cite{Amendola:2016saw} can remove the need for such a prior.
-The expanded mode coverage from LSST and \textit{Euclid} should improve sensitivity to the neutrino free-streaming suppression of growth~\cite{Mishra-Sharma:2018ykh} and help disentangle the effects of $\Omega_m h^2$, $A_s$, and $\Sigma m_\nu$, especially when combined with low-noise CMB lensing.
+While the informative $A_s$ prior used in this work encompasses the parameter space allowed by modified recombination models with higher $H_0$, it will be valuable to explore whether future tomographic clustering and weak-lensing data from Vera Rubin LSST~\citep{LSSTDarkEnergyScience:2018jkl} and \textit{Euclid}~\citep{Amendola:2016saw} can remove the need for such a prior.
+The expanded mode coverage from LSST and \textit{Euclid} should improve sensitivity to the neutrino free-streaming suppression of growth~\citep{Mishra-Sharma:2018ykh} and help disentangle the effects of $\Omega_m h^2$, $A_s$, and $\Sigma m_\nu$, especially when combined with low-noise CMB lensing.
 We leave this for future work.

 \FloatBarrier